SoftwareGuy/NodeListServer/README.md

 ![MIT Licensed](https://img.shields.io/badge/license-MIT-green.svg)

 This is a reimplementation of the Mirror List Server using NodeJS with 100% Fresh, Organic, Free-Range Australian Code.
 It runs on top of NodeJS 12.x LTS with Express as the light-weight web server.
+Please consider a donation (see the Ko-Fi button above) if this product is useful to you.

 _Note: I highly recommend running NodeListServer on a Linux server instance rather than Windows.
 If you are running NodeJS on Windows, please do your best to adapt various instructions to the Windows equivalents._